qiujumin/DON-RL/README.md

 ### Usage

-Run policy.py to obtain the policy model.
+1.Run policy.py to obtain the policy model.
-Run train.py to train the diffractive optical network.
+2.Run train.py to train the diffractive optical network.
-Run run.py to load the trained network to play the game.
+3.Run run.py to load the trained network to play the game.